Jagacha

-Jagacha or Jagachha is a neighborhood in Howrah, located in Howrah district of West Bengal, India.
+Jagacha (also known as Jagachha) is a neighbourhood in Howrah of Howrah district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
 Jagacha is under the jurisdiction of Jagacha Police Station of Howrah City Police.

 Geography

 Jagacha is located at 22.59°N 88.29°E. It is adjacent to Ramrajatala and Santragachi.

 Locality

 Government of India Press, Santragachi as well as a massive residential complex of central government employees popularly known as Press Quarter is located in Jagacha.

 Railway quarters in formal Anglo Indian Colony Sahebpara is a place of interest.

 Jagacha Shakti Sangha is a major local organisation with many facilities for local youth that organizes various events throughout the year.

 Jagacha was a hub of iron and small engineering industry which has lost its glory.

 Education

 The medium of instruction is Bengali, English or Hindi.
-There are many schools in Jagacha: Jagacha High School, Satashi High School(H.S),Kendriya Vidyalaya Santragachi, Jagacha Girls High School.
-There is a Computer Training School Jagacha Smile Welfare Society Vocational Training Institute for Computer and Soft Skill (Central Gov. Recognize (NCVT)) at Jagacha Arabindo Sangha.
+There are many schools in Jagacha: Jagacha High School, Satashi High School (H.S), Kendriya Vidyalaya Santragachi, Jagacha Girls High School.
+There is a Computer Training School Jagacha Smile Welfare Society Vocational Training Institute for Computer and Soft Skill (Central Gov. Recognize [NCVT]) at Jagacha Arabindo Sangha.